jackielu/savi-assg-5/README.md

 ----------
 1. Downloaded KML files from NYS GIS Clearinghouse
 2. Used geojson.io to convert to geoJSON format
+3. Used QGIS to convert singlepart polygons to multipart polys.

 (first downloaded SHP file and tried converting using QGIS, which did not work b/c lat/longs were getting decimals dropped for some reason.
 Also required an add'l step of reprojecting the data - bad)